Single-Member Limited Liability Company

 Does a single-member LLC have limited liability?

-Yes.
-A “single member” means that the LLC has one owner.
-As a limited liability company, the single-member LLC has all the advantages of other LLCs, including limited liability protection.
+Yes, apart from the fact that it only has one member, there are no differences between a single member LLC and any other.
+This means that, as a limited liability company, the single-member LLC has all the advantages of other LLCs, including limited liability protection.

 What is a single-member limited company?